 Consequently, as the w/c ratio increases, the porosity of the cement paste in the concrete also increases.
 As the porosity increases, the compressive strength of the concrete will decrease.

 Soundness of aggregate: it will be obvious that if the aggregate in concrete is weak, the concrete will also be weak.
-Rocks with low intrinsic strength, such as chalk, are clearly unsuitable for use as aggregate.
+Inherently weak rocks, such as chalk, are clearly unsuitable for use as aggregate.

 Aggregate-paste bond: the integrity of the bond between the paste and the aggregate is critical.
 If there is no bond, the aggregate effectively represents a void; as discussed above, voids are a source of weakness in concrete.

 Cement-related parameters: many parameters relating to the composition of the individual cement minerals and their proportions in the cement can affect the rate of strength growth and the final strength achieved.
 These include:

 alite is the most reactive cement mineral that contributes